How to master email marketing

 • Buying a product.

 A well-written email sequence allows your readers to “know, like and trust” you before you ask for the sale.
-You write the emails in advance and then program your email marketing tool to automatically send them out at certain times or after certain actions.
+You write the emails in advance and then program your email marketing software to automatically send them out at certain times or after certain actions.

 Set it once and it keeps sending with no input from you.
 How easy is that?